Keyboard shortcuts

 • varta_observer_iteration_seconds — wall time for the entire poll iteration (drain → poll → maintenance → recovery reap → serve_pending → heartbeat write → watchdog kicks).
 Bucketed by [0.001, 0.005, 0.01, 0.05, 0.1, 0.25, 0.5, 1.0, +Inf].
 Includes serve_pending — unchanged contract.

 • varta_observer_serve_pending_seconds — wall time for the serve_pending phase alone.
 Same bucket boundaries as iteration_seconds so the two are coherent.
-Configurable soft budget via --scrape-budget-ms (default 250 ms); overruns increment varta_observer_scrape_budget_exceeded_total.
+Configurable budget via --scrape-budget-ms (default 250 ms); values below the built-in structural cap also bound live scrape work, and overruns increment varta_observer_scrape_budget_exceeded_total.

 • varta_observer_iteration_budget_exceeded_total — iterations exceeding --iteration-budget-ms (default 250 ms).
 Includes serve_pending time.